 Shale formations and tight rocks can also contain oil; these resources are known as shale oil and tight oil, respectively.
 These types of petroleum also fall within the scope of the Guide to the Regulatory Framework for Shale and Tight Gas in Western Australia.

 The State combines its current regulations for oil and gas with international knowledge and technology, to ensure high safety and environmental standards are enforced, consistent with relevant State and Federal legislation, regulations and policies.

-Committed to working with communities and Indigenous groups, the Department of Mines and Petroleum (DMP) works to ensure there is a well-informed understanding of the development of this sector in Western Australia.
+Committed to working with communities and Indigenous groups, the Department of Mines, Industry Regulation and Safety (DMIRS) works to ensure there is a well-informed understanding of the development of this sector in Western Australia.

 Natural gas from shale and tight rocks Find out how natural gas forms and how shale and tight gas differs from other natural gas resources